Jeffrey Uhlmann

-Jeffrey K. Uhlmann is an American research scientist who is probably best known for his mathematical generalizations of the Kalman filter.
+Jeffrey K. Uhlmann is an American research scientist known for his mathematical generalizations of the Kalman filter.
 Most of his publications and patents have been in the field of data fusion.
-He is also known for being a cult filmmaker and former recording artist.
+He is also a filmmaker and former recording artist.

-Dr. Uhlmann is ranked in the top 2% among scientists worldwide in the Stanford University listing of most-cited researchers.
+Uhlmann is ranked in the top 2% among scientists worldwide in the Stanford University listing of most-cited researchers.

 Biography

 Uhlmann has degrees in philosophy, computer science, and a doctorate in robotics from the University of Oxford.
 He began work in 1987 at NRL's Laboratory for Computational Physics and Fluid Dynamics in Washington, DC, and remained at NRL until 2000.
 Since 2000 he has been a professor of computer science at the University of Missouri.

-He served for ten years as a co-founding member of the editorial board of the ACM Journal of Experimental Algorithmics (1995–2006) before becoming co-editor of the Synthesis Lectures on Quantum Computing series for Morgan & Claypool.
+He was a co-founding member of the editorial board of the ACM Journal of Experimental Algorithmics from 1995 to 2006 before becoming co-editor of the Synthesis Lectures on Quantum Computing series for Morgan & Claypool.

-Theoretical Research

 Uhlmann published seminal papers on volumetric, spatial, and metric tree data structures and their applications for computer graphics, virtual reality, and multiple-target tracking.
 He originated the unscented transform (and its use in the unscented Kalman filter) and the data fusion techniques of covariance intersection and covariance union.

-His work in artificial intelligence has recently focused on tensor-completion methods for recommender system applications.
+His work in artificial intelligence has focused on tensor-completion methods for recommender system applications.

-Applied Results

-Uhlmann's results are widely-applied in tracking, navigation, and control systems, including for the NASA Mars rover program.
+Uhlmann's results have been applied in tracking, navigation, and control systems, including for the NASA Mars rover program.
 His results relating to the constrained shortest path problem and simultaneous localization and mapping are also used in rover and autonomous vehicle applications.

-Films

-Uhlmann has written, directed, produced, and/or acted in several prominent short and feature-length films.
-Notable examples include the animated short film Susan's Big Day and the feature films Mil Mascaras vs. the Aztec Mummy, Academy of Doom, and Aztec Revenge.
-In recent years he has been a popular invited guest at international genre film festivals.

-Music

 Uhlmann recorded and released a series of albums in the 1970s and 1980s.
-Some of his early experimental electronic albums have been reissued in their entirety on CD or digital download while his arguably better-known songs are only available on CD compilations.
+Some of his early experimental electronic albums have been reissued in their entirety on CD or digital download while other songs are only available on CD compilations.
+Uhlmann has also written, directed, produced, and/or acted in several short and feature-length films, including the animated short film Susan's Big Day and the feature films Mil Mascaras vs. the Aztec Mummy, Academy of Doom, and Aztec Revenge.
+He has been a guest at international genre film festivals.